Morehouse College: Debate team

-Morehouse's debate team was formed in 1906 and has won many accolades since its founding.
+Morehouse's debate team claims to have been formed in 1906.
 In 2005, Morehouse College became a member of the American Mock Trial Association (AMTA).
-The school is one of only four competing teams to come from a historically black college and is also the only all-male team in the AMTA.
+The school is one of only four competing teams to come from a historically Black college and is also the only all-male team in the AMTA.
 From 2006 to 2010, Morehouse consecutively won their regional championship competitions, and thus received direct trips to the AMTA national championship competitions in Iowa, Florida, and Minnesota.

 In 2016, Morehouse became the only HBCU, Georgia institution, and men's college selected to host the annual U.S. Universities Debating Championship which had nearly 200 teams from across the nation participate.

 In 2017, the Morehouse College Debate Team won an international first place title and a trip to Paris, France after defeating Vanderbilt University in the final round at the Lafayette Debates North American Championship in Washington D.C.

 Glee Club

 Founded in 1911, the Morehouse College Glee Club has a long and impressive history.
-The Glee Club performed at Martin Luther King Jr.'s funeral, President Jimmy Carter's inauguration, Super Bowl XXVIII, and the 1996 Summer Olympics in Atlanta.
-The Glee Club's international performances include tours in Africa, Russia, Poland and the Caribbean.
-The group also appeared on the soundtrack for the movie School Daze, directed by notable Morehouse alum (c/o 1979), Spike Lee.
-Most recently, the Morehouse College Glee Club was invited to perform at the ABCUSA 2011 Conference in Puerto Rico.
-Also, the glee club studio-recorded a song for Spike Lee's "Red Hook Summer" entitled Zachary and the Scaly-Bark Tree.
+The Glee Club is said to have performed at Martin Luther King Jr.'s funeral, President Jimmy Carter's inauguration, Super Bowl XXVIII, and the 1996 Summer Olympics in Atlanta.